-Issue 6: Human Resources
+Part 6: Human Resources

 A company would probably need to look for local talent/staff to fulfill positions within the company.
-In order to find suitable staff, one may consider to seek assistance from the professional recruitment agencies.
+In order to find suitable staff, one may consider seeking assistance from the professional recruitment agencies.

 Furthermore, the company has to comply with certain employment regulations, such as those stipulated under the 'Hong Kong Employment Ordinance', the